Weeks-UNC/shapemapper2/README.md

 --amplicon   Require reads to align near expected primer pair locations, and
              intelligently trim primer sites.
-If a single pair of primers on the ends of the RNA sequence is used, simply set primer sequences to lowercase in the `--target `fasta file.
-If multiple pairs or internal locations are needed, specify primers with a `--primers` file.
+If a single pair of primers on the ends of the RNA sequence is used, simply set primer sequences to lowercase in the '--target' fasta file.
+If multiple pairs or internal locations are needed, specify primers with a '--primers' file.

      --primers <primers_file>
              Amplicon primer pair sequences.
-Each line should contain a pair of primer sequences - the forward primer first followed by the reverse primer, separated by whitespace.
+Each line should contain a pair of primer sequences: the forward primer first followed by the reverse primer, separated by whitespace.
 To specify primers for multiple RNAs, add a line with each RNA name preceded by '>' before each group of primer pairs.
 RNA names must match those in any provided .fa files.

      --max-primer-offset <n>
-             If `--amplicon` and/or `--primers` used, require read ends to align to within +/- this many nucleotides of expected amplicon primer pairs.
+             If '--amplicon' and/or '--primers' used, require read ends to align to within +/- this many nucleotides of expected amplicon primer pairs.
              Default=10